bonobonet/bonobonet.github.io/docs/configuring.md

 ### Includes

-The _Includes_ section is just to bring in some needed configuration files that make sense to be seperated (for reasons of modularity)
+The _Includes_ section is just to bring in some needed configuration files that make sense to be separated (for reasons of modularity)

 ```